-- Certain equipment such as the Spectrophotometer and plate should not be on all times.
-If there is no "machine in use" sign up then please shut the equipment off. - PCR machines should not sit at 4° C indefinitely.
-Always place a PCR rack with the date, your initials & reaction name at the machine so that your samples can be moved to a -20° C freezer and the machine shut-off. - Please leave the 55° C heating blocks on at ALL times.
+- Certain equipment (such as the spectrophotometer, centrifuges, and plate readers) should NOT be on all times.
+If there is no "machine in use" designation on a sign-up sheet, and you are absolutely certain that the machine is not in use, please shut the equipment off. - PCR machines should not sit at 4° C indefinitely.
+Always place a PCR rack with the date, your initials and reaction name at the machine so that your samples can be moved to a -20° C freezer and the machine shut-off. - Please leave the 55° C heating blocks on at ALL times.